-The Intelligent Multimedia (IM) group aims to build seamless yet efficient media applications and systems through breakthroughs in fundamental theory and innovations in algorithm and system technology.
-We address the problems of intelligent media content sensing, processing, analysis, delivery, and the generic scalability issues of media computing systems.
-Current focus is on video analytics to support intelligent cloud and intelligent edge media services.
+The Intelligent Multimedia (IM) group aims to build seamless yet efficient multimedia applications and services through breakthroughs in fundamental theory and innovations in algorithm and system technology.
+We address the problems of intelligent multimedia content sensing, processing, analysis, services, and the generic scalability issues of multimedia computing systems.
+Current research focus is on video analytics to support intelligent cloud and intelligent edge media services.
 Current research interests include, but are not limited to, object detection, tracking, semantic segmentation, human pose estimation, people re-ID, action recognition, depth estimation, SLAM, scene understanding, multimodality analysis, etc.

 Video is the biggest big data that contains an enormous amount of information.
 We are leveraging computer vision and deep learning to develop both cloud-based and edge-based intelligence engines that can turn raw video data into insights to facilitate various applications and services.
 Target application scenarios include video augmented reality, smart home surveillance, business (retail store, office) intelligence, public security, video storytelling and sharing, etc. We have taken a human centric approach where a significant effort has been focused on understanding human, human attributes and human behaviors.
-Our research has contributed to a number of video APIs offered in Microsoft Cognitive Services (https://www.microsoft.com/cognitive-services), Azure Media Analytics Services, and Windows Machine Learning, Office Media (Stream/Teams), and Dynamics/Connected Store.
+Our research has contributed to a number of video APIs offered in Microsoft Cognitive Services (https://www.microsoft.com/cognitive-services), Azure Media Analytics Services, Windows Machine Learning, Office Media (Stream/Teams), and Dynamics/Connected Store.